ZEEELab/ze3-lab-docs/onboarding/README.md

 ## Wolverine Access Information (Attach link to WA here)
 - Timesheets
-  - If you are non-exempt, you will need to submit your timesheet by the last Sunday of hte bi-weekly pay period.
+  - If you are non-exempt, you will need to submit your timesheet by the last Sunday of the bi-weekly pay period.
   - If you are exempt, you will need to submit your timesheet by the last Monday of each month.
   - To submit/edit your timesheet go to *Wolverine Access* --> *Employee Self Service* --> *Time Reporting*
-  - Codes: if you worked a nromal week you will enter REG - Regular into the code box.
+  - Codes: if you worked a nromal week you will enter *REG - Regular* into the code box.
 If you used sick time or vacation time, use the appropriate codes.
 If you used a combination of times during the week, enter in all necessary codes into the combination code box.
 - Paycheck/Direct Deposit/Tax Documents
   - To view you paycheck, set up direct deposit, or view/edit your tax documents, go to *Wolverine Access* --> *Employee Self Service* --> *Payroll and Composition*
 - Benefits